core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that, upon the establishment of a new Security Context, the client re-initializes its replay windows in its Recipient Contexts (see {{sec-group-key-management}}).

-* In step 2, the decoding of the compressed COSE object is modified as described in {{compression}}.
+* In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
 If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

-* In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.
+* In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
 If the verification fails, the same steps are taken as if the decryption had failed.